Viral Video: Man Attacked And Harassed At Whataburger For Wearing ‘Make America Great Again’ Hat

 — Business Insider (@businessinsider) July 5, 2018

-The video (which we’ve embedded below) has been seen more than two million times.
+The video (which we’ve embedded below) has been seen more than 2 million times.
 After throwing a drink in Hunter’s face, the unidentified man begins walking away, not before dishing out a few expletives.

 Hunter spoke to local news station WOAI-TV, identifying himself as the individual whose hat was stolen.
-He also had this to say:

 “I support my president, and if you don’t, let’s have a conversation about it instead of ripping my hat off.
 I just think a conversation about politics is more productive for the entire whole rather than taking my hat and yelling subjective words to me.”

 WOAI has reported that police are investigating the incident in question, and attempts are being made across social media platforms to identify the harasser.
-Fox News also covered the incident, and reported that the man who assaulted Hunter has been fired from his job, having worked at a local bar.
+Fox News also covered the incident and reported that the man who assaulted Hunter has been fired from his job, having worked at a local bar.

 So went out for a 2am snack and my friend (wearing a MAGA hat) had his hat stolen and a drink thrown in his face (and mine, you can see my arms on the left of the video) pic.twitter.com/B3QjBFIxPk